oliviaChen2020/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   In relational databases, the data is stored in tabular format grouped into rows and columns.
+Each row represents a single record in the table and is made up of one or more columns.
+   These kinds of databases are called relational because a relation is a mathematical idea that is equivalent to a table.
+So relational databases are databases that store their data in tables.
+   Structured Query Language (SQL) is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

 2. Why do tables need a Primary Key?
+   The primary key constraint uniquely identifies each record in a table.
+Primary key must contain UNIQUE values, and cannot contain NULL values.

 3. What is the name given to a table column that references the Primary Key on another table?
+   A foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?
+   We need to create a join table The primary key of the join table is the combination of the primary keys of the tables that we would like to join in a many-to-many relationship

 ## Instructions